The main reason why sport startups fail - and how to prevent yours from flopping

 - What is the exact value that you bring?

-So when you find yourself dreaming of dropping your idea into the market, make sure you have researched your problem space thoroughly.
+When you find yourself dreaming of dropping your idea into the market, make sure you have researched your problem space thoroughly.
 It will save you from a one way ticket to the 'innovation graveyard' and help you succeed where others failed!